inivekin/factor-cell/README.md

     - threading and updating?
 - splinter cells
     - not sure what this would be but would be a cool name for a thing
+- change scrollers (and checkboxes) to opengl draws

 TODO-bugs:
 - fix your broken tests